Secretary to Chief Business Officer

 - Carry out verbal and written instructions independently;

-- Ability to understand, interpret and explain district policies, procedures, rules and regulations;
+- Understand, interpret and explain district policies, procedures, rules and regulations;

-- Thorough knowledge of current office practices, procedures, equipment, record-keeping systems, and report writing;
+- Current office practices, procedures, equipment, record-keeping systems, and report writing;

-- Knowledge of State and Federal laws governing public education;
+- State and federal laws governing public education.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.